 These days we're living better and longer, and have more access to life-saving medicine than ever before.
 Infant mortality has dropped dramatically in the past century in every single country on the planet.
 Plus, every day new medicines, vaccines and treatments are being developed to help ease suffering and eradicate disease.

 This past century has seen massive innovation, creating technologies that have improved our lives in innumerable ways.

 We've witnessed unprecedented improvements in equality, literacy, health, education and communication during our lifetime, helping to create a world that's far more tolerant, inclusive and interconnected than our ancestors could ever have dreamed of.

 7. Our World Is Still Full Of Good People

 Want proof?
 How about the recent story in the Independent about an Irish lad working in America as a waiter.

-Having struck up a conversation with a patron, he mentioned, in passing, that he wished he could get home for Christmas with his girlfriend and new-born son, before returning to his work not giving it a second thought.
+Having struck up a conversation with a patron, he mentioned, in passing, that he wished he could get home for Christmas with his girlfriend and new-born son.
+Just a short little bit of banter with a customer, before he returned to his work not giving it a second thought.

 What he hadn't been expecting, however, was that the patron in question left a tip – a huge tip of $750 – with a handwritten message, "hopefully, this can get you back to Ireland for the holidays!”